-The US just allowed Ukraine to strike within Russia.
+Ukraine fires US long-range missiles at Russia.
 What that means for the war.

 Russia’s big advantage in the war has been the number of its forces, which amounts to the tens of thousands of troops that it deploys in human attack waves.
 Some 1,200 Russian soldiers are killed or injured in the war each day, according to the Pentagon.

-But these waves of largely untrained troops also represent an achilles heel.
+But these waves of largely untrained troops also represent an Achilles’ heel.
 They require Russia to use lots of artillery to wear down Ukrainian defenses before sending in the forces.
 These troops also need an engaged headquarters to direct and coordinate the artillery and the timing of attacks.

 “There’s not a lot of decision-making going on at the lowest tactical level,” Mr. Hodges says.
 Destroying headquarters and artillery supplies helps “neuter the advantage of mass” that Moscow has, particularly now that it appears to have access to North Korean troops to send into its human waves.

-And so the key is using ATACMs to help destroy strategic sites – “in other words, where the Russians bring up artillery munitions and dump it in big piles by the side of a railroad somewhere, then it gets moved forward by truck,” Mr. Hodges says.
+And so the key is using ATACMS to help destroy strategic sites – “in other words, where the Russians bring up artillery munitions and dump it in big piles by the side of a railroad somewhere, then it gets moved forward by truck,” Mr. Hodges says.
 “OK, well when you find these kind of sites, that’s what you want to hit.”

-Though Russia has moved its airfields out of air range for the ATACMS, hundreds of artillery depots and headquarters hubs remain reachable, the Institute for the Study of War think tank notes in an interactive map.
+Though Russia has moved its airfields out of air range for the ATACMS, hundreds of artillery depots and headquarters remain reachable, the Institute for the Study of War think tank notes in an interactive map.

 “We need to double down,” Ukraine ally says

-More broadly, Mr. Biden’s permission to long-range missiles appears to provide political cover, too, for France and the United Kingdom to follow suit by officially authorizing Kyiv to use their own long-range Storm Shadow missiles in Russia.
+More broadly, Mr. Biden’s permission to use long-range missiles appears to provide political cover, too, for France and the United Kingdom to follow suit by officially authorizing Kyiv to use their own long-range Storm Shadow missiles in Russia.

 “I’ve been really clear for a long time now, we need to double down,” British Prime Minister Keir Starmer said at the G20 summit this week.